CY-1: Yu-8

-Yu-8 torpedo is a rocket propelled ASW torpedo similar to CY-5, but with a different payload.
-The exact type of the light weight torpedo (LWT) carried by Yu-8 has not been officially released by the Chinese governmental sources (as of 2016), but many military analysts and enthusiasts have concluded it is the Russian APR-3E torpedo based on other information released officially by the Chinese government in 2015, namely, the incorporation of data link on Yu-8:
+Yu-8 torpedo is a vertically-launched rocket propelled ASW torpedo similar to CY-5, but with a different payload.
+The exact type of the light weight torpedo (LWT) carried by Yu-8 has not been officially released by the Chinese governmental sources (as of 2016), but many military analysts and enthusiasts have concluded it is the Russian APR-3E torpedo based on other information released officially by the Chinese government in 2015, namely, the incorporation of data link on Yu-8.

-The Russian torpedo is approximately a meter, or a third longer than its western counterparts, such as A244-S, Sting Ray, or Mk 54, and is also nearly twice the weight of its western counterparts, but more importantly, the range of Russian APR-3E LWT is only a third of that its western counterparts 3 km versus 10 km once in the water.
-The launch range of the APR 3e in VLS format is said to be 40 km while the RUM-139 ASROC is siad to be 22KM.
-If a very fast nuclear submarine is targeted by Yu-8 near its maximum range, then from the time Yu-8 is launched to its point of entry, the target might have already opened up the gap and thus has successfully escaped by getting out of the range of APR-3E in the water.
-Just as in the case of CY-3 development from CY-2, to ensure the point of entry of Yu-8 is within the 3 km range of APR-3E, a datalink is also incorporated to enable the weapon to receive target update from other platforms such as surface ships and aircraft.
-Some would suggest this feature is not a must for western LWT torpedoes with a range that is approximately three times of that of Russian LWT,once it has made entry into the water.
-The Russian APR 3e has twice the range of its American counterpart in the air and hence when the Chinese official sources have revealed the existence of datalink on Yu-8, it suggests the LWT Yu-8 delivers is Russian APR-3E or similar Chinese copies.
-Many military analysts and enthusiasts have also postulated that since the Russian LWT is larger and heavier, to maintain the same range of CY-5 armed with lighter and shorter torpedoes of western origin, the rocket motor of Yu-8 would have to be either larger or more powerful.

 The existence of Yu-8 designation was first revealed in March 2014, and confirmed more than a year later by CCTV-7 in August 2015, when it aired a footage of Chinese naval war game that contained the launch of rocket propelled ASW torpedo from VLS of a Chinese warship, with designation Yu-8 torpedo assigned.
 Yu-8 is designed by the 705th Research Institute in Kunming, with program begun in 2002 and completed in 2006.

+ET80 or Yu-8E is a version of Yu-8 modified for export.
+The warhead section is derived from a ET52C (Yu-7 export variant) or ET-60.
+The export version is described as a vertically-launched torpedo for targeting conventional and nuclear submarines from a mid-to-large size vessel.